 Get Help at Our Dual Diagnosis Treatment Center in Kentucky

-If you think that you or your loved one may have a problem with drugs or alcohol and you believe that they need dual diagnosis treatment in Kentucky then call the professionals at JourneyPure Bowling Green today, at 270-282-7192.
+If you think that you or your loved one may have a problem with drugs or alcohol and you believe that they need dual diagnosis treatment in Kentucky then call the professionals at JourneyPure Bowling Green today.
 Our trained, caring, and knowledgeable staff is standing by to help you in any way that they can.
 They know exactly what it is that you are currently going through and they want nothing more but to help you through this trying time.
 There is no need to continue to suffer in silence, so please give us a call today.